colurw/chess_NN/readme.md

 Chess_NN is chess engine powered by an ensemble of neural networks.
 It has a web-app frontend, playable in a browser, by virtue of Python's Django web framework.
-When given a board state, it attempts to predict what the best move would be - according to Stockfish chess engine, and then plays that move.
+When given a board state, it attempts to predict what the best white move would be - according to Stockfish chess engine, and then plays that move.

 Stockfish is the dominant chess engine, capable of beating the current best human player